AylsworthE/CleanDataProject/CodeBook.md

-# Codebook for the tidy dataset continated in tidydata.txt
+# Codebook for the tidy dataset (tidydata.txt ) produced by the run_analysis.R script

-The tidydata.txt file contains the means and standard deviations for 66 measurements taken from 30 unique individuals performing six different physical activities.
+The final output contains the means and standard deviations for 66 measurements taken from 30 unique individuals performing six different physical activities.

 ## Identifying variables - group, subject, and activity

-  ** group **
+  **group**
-  Two-level factor vector identifying which subjects and their data were randomly assigned for the experiment presented in (Anguita et al 2012). test - 9 subjects train - 21 subjects
+  Two-level factor vector identifying which subjects and their data were randomly assigned for the experiment presented in (Anguita et al 2012).

-  ** subject **
+  - test - 9 subjects
+  - train - 21 subjects

+  **subject**
   This is a 30-level factor vector identifying observations from the 30 individuals, aged 19-48, who wore a Samsung Smartphone while performing various activities.

-  ** activity **
+  **activity**
   Six-level factor vector identifying observations corresponding to one of six types of activities:
   1) walk - Walking (dynamic activity)
   2) walkup - Walking upstairs (dynamic activity)